alexzhangs/xsh/README.md

 $ xsh load -b master <yourusername>/xsh-lib-sample
 ```

-Or if the Git repo isn't on Github, issue:
+Or if the Git repo isn't on GitHub, issue:

 ```
-$ xsh load -s http://yourgitserver.com -b master <yourusername>/xsh-lib-sample
+$ xsh load -s https://yourgitserver.com -b master <yourusername>/xsh-lib-sample
 ```

 Then can be called as: